 Predators in youth sports.
 I know this isn’t an easy topic.
 It’s not easy to write about and I know it’s not easy to read.
 But please read it, share it, and start asking questions and talking about it.

 Recently I was asked to join the National Center for Missing and Exploited Children social media outreach team.
 It’s a volunteer position, but one I couldn’t say no to.
 In March, the Center put together a 2-day Summit that brought together leaders in youth sports, experts in child health, and safety experts to discuss the new Safe to Compete program.
-It was a ground-breaking summit, and if you didn’t get a chance to watch it live you can still watch the Safe To Compete Summit.

 While BabyGirl is not on a sports team, she does take karate and is involved in other activities.
 As a family with a personal connection to the Center, it is very important for me not only to make sure my child is safe but I’m “that mom” when it comes to the reality of sexual predators in youth sports.
 Within the past year there have been several stories of college athletes coming forward to openly share their stories about being sexually abused by coaches and sports team personnel.